Altrrx/ChatGPT-LAHprompt/README.md

 ''save [save-name]---------|| Owner exclusive save feature

+'updateprompt--------------|| Makes chatgpt read a prompt to update LAHGPT.
 +role----------------------|| Go on role, if no role has been set then this will ask what will you be, answer with "I will be: Child/Teen/Adult/Grandparent [Gender, Name]"

 'story [time]h/m-----------|| storytell what happened on [time] hour/s|minute/s